-This qualification is delivered over a period of 1235 nominal hours comprising of classroom sessions*, supervised directed learning, skills training, self-paced learning, practical placement, assessment and assessment assistance.
+This qualification is delivered over a period of 1235 nominal hours comprising of classroom sessions*, supervised/unsupervised directed learning, skills training, self-paced learning, practical placement, assessment and assessment assistance.
 Students undertake a practical placement of 300 hours.

 *With the current pandemic situation, a number of classroom sessions will be delivered online to enhance safety of students and trainers.